ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {CODE-BLOCK/}

 {WARNING: }
-ETL deletes and replaces the existing documents at the destination database, including all time series, counters, and attachments.
+When using `addTimeSeries`, `addAttachment`, and\or `addCounter`, ETL deletes and replaces the existing documents at the destination database, including all time series, counters, and attachments.
 {WARNING/}

 {INFO: }